craiglobo1/woxYoutube/README.md

 ### Things to complete

+- [ ] get site contents
-[ ] open get result and the items from the search - 2 Functions [ ] convert it into a dictionary
+- [ ] open get result and the items from the search
+- [ ] convert it into a dictionary
-[ ] order based on query
+- [ ] order based on query
-[ ] open url in edge/chrome - 1 Function
+- [ ] open url in edge/chrome - 2 Functions